Greatversion/BLIS/README.md

-# hackcbs_project built at HACKCBS 6.0 (India's Largest Student Running Hackathon)
+# BLIS - Book Libraries In Seconds built at HACKCBS 6.0 (India's Largest Student Running Hackathon)

 A new Flutter project.